2025–26 Cincinnati Bearcats men's basketball team

-The 2025–26 Cincinnati Bearcats men's basketball team represents the University of Cincinnati during the 2025–26 NCAA Division I men's basketball season.
-The Bearcats, led by fifth-year head coach Wes Miller, play their home games at Fifth Third Arena in Cincinnati, Ohio as third-year members of the Big 12 Conference.
+The 2025–26 Cincinnati Bearcats men's basketball team represented the University of Cincinnati during the 2025–26 NCAA Division I men's basketball season.
+The Bearcats, led by fifth-year head coach Wes Miller, played their home games at Fifth Third Arena in Cincinnati, Ohio as third-year members of the Big 12 Conference.

 Previous season

 The Bearcats finished the season 19–16 and 7–13 in Big 12 play to finish in tie for 12th place in the conference standings, thus earning the 13th seed in the 2025 Big 12 men's basketball tournament.
 They defeated Oklahoma State in the first round before losing to Iowa State in the second round.

 The Bearcats were invited to play in inaugural College Basketball Crown, a single-elimination, fully-bracketed men's college basketball postseason tournament featuring sixteen National Collegiate Athletic Association (NCAA) Division I teams not selected to participate in the NCAA Division I men's basketball tournament.
 In their first round game, they defeated DePaul and lost to fellow Big 12 Conference opponent UCF in their quarterfinals game, 88–80.